 This has obviously become a significant source of friction and a major deterrent to registering a location independent business in Hong Kong.

 Things are about to change, however, thanks to a number of fintech startups dedicated to bringing Hong Kong banking into the twenty-first century.
-The most promising of those is neat.hk, a wallet service offering a product similar to Revolut For Business.
+One of those is neat.hk, a wallet service offering a product similar to Revolut For Business.

 Foreign-owned, Hong Kong-registered businesses can open an account online in minutes, without the need for a personal visit.
 Multiple MasterCard prepaid cards can be issued and a number of accounting and invoicing features are offered at no additional cost.
 Best of all, the account is linked to a real, dedicated Hong Kong bank account number (unlike most of these wallet services which use shared numbers).
 This means that you can link it to PayPal, Stripe and any other services you wish.

-It is important to understand that the product is still in Alpha at the moment, however, and that you will likely experience more friction than customers signing up once it has officially launched.
-Nevertheless, the experience will still be a LOT smoother than with the local banks (not to mention that none of the local banks allow remote account opening).
+It is important to understand that the product is still very much in beta at the moment, however, and that you will likely experience more friction than you would with a normal bank.
+It still is better than having no account, in my opinion.

 For more information about Hong Kong, visit the Hong Kong hub on Freedom Surfer.